Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/README.md

 ## More about the Author

 Yiming Yuan, an undergraduate at Duke Kunshan University, majored in Applied Mathematics.
-My interests are in mathematics, especially probability and statistics; in disciplinary learning, especially machine learning.
+My interests are in mathematics, especially probability and statistics; in interdisciplinary learning, especially machine learning.
 I was a research assistant studying the impacts on mental health from climate change based on sentimental analysis; I also have experience in image recognition based on Nmist and Cifar.

 ![Description of Image](spotlight/figures/YimingYuan.png)